Hurricane Lester (1992): Meteorological history

 The origins of Hurricane Lester can be traced back to a tropical wave that moved off the coast of western Africa on August 7.
-Over the next week, the wave remained rather obscure as it moved across the Atlantic Ocean and the Caribbean Sea, before it appeared to split into two as it approached Cuba during August 16.
+Over the next week, the wave remained rather obscure as it moved across the Atlantic Ocean and the Caribbean before it appeared to split into two as it approached Cuba during August 16.
 The northern half of the wave dissipated over Cuba, while the southern half passed over Central America and moved into the Pacific Ocean on August 16.
 After the wave had moved into the Pacific, atmospheric convection increased over the system and it became better organized over the next few days.
 On August 20, the United States National Hurricane Center (NHC) stated that the system had probably developed into a depression, initiated advisories and designated the system as Tropical Depression Fourteen-E.

 The depression gradually tracked northwestward at 15 mph.
 Although the center of the depression was initially uncertain, it slowly strengthened and steadily organized.
 The depression attained tropical storm status late on August 20, upon which the storm was named Lester.
 The cyclone continued to the northwest, and passed directly over Socorro Island on August 21.
 By early the next day, an eastward moving trough weakened the ridge to its north, resulting in a to turn to the north.
 Around this time, forecasters at the National Hurricane Center predicted the storm would not strengthen to hurricane intensity before making landfall.
 Despite this, Lester intensified into a hurricane late on August 22 while located about 240 mi west of La Paz in Baja California Sur.